 The World of Hyatt Credit Card offers 2x points on airline tickets purchased directly from airlines.
-Again, this isn’t the card I’d use for airline tickets, given that other cards offer up to 3-5x points.
+Again, this isn’t the card I’d use for airline tickets, given that other cards offer 3-5x points.

 2x Points On Fitness Clubs & Gym Memberships

 Hyatt has a focus on wellness, so one of the cool bonus categories they have is offering 2x points on fitness clubs and gym memberships.
 For anyone wondering, this also includes group fitness businesses, like Barry’s Bootcamp, SoulCycle, etc.

 This is an area where the card’s bonus category is industry-leading, as I can’t think of any other card that offers such a good return on fitness spending.
 Unfortunately this has become significantly less valuable in recent months, given the coronavirus pandemic.

 2x Points On Local Transit & Commuting

 The World of Hyatt Card offers 2x points on local transit and commuting, which includes ride share services such as Lyft and Uber.
 Other cards still offer a better return on spending than this card does, though.

 For categories in which you can’t earn 2-4x points, the World of Hyatt Card offers one World of Hyatt point per dollar spent.